- Search The Registry

 - Creating Support

-Adrienne Kennedy, an African American playwright, was born on this date in 1931.
+Adrienne Kennedy, a Black playwright, was born on this date in 1931.

-She was born in Pittsburgh, Pennsylvania to loving parents; her father was an executive secretary for the YMCA, and her mother, a teacher.
-Kennedy was a very gifted child, learning to read at the age of three.
+She was born Adrienne Lita Hawkins in Pittsburgh, Pennsylvania.
+Her mother, Etta Hawkins, was a teacher, and her father, Cornell Wallace Hawkins, was a social worker.
+Hawkins was a very gifted child, learning to read at the age of three.
 When she was four years old, her family moved to Cleveland, Ohio.
-Because they moved into an integrated neighborhood, Kennedy's life became slightly rigid.
+Because they moved into an integrated neighborhood, her life became slightly rigid.
 In order to overcome this obstacle, Kennedy developed a theatrical inner life, watching the world around her, especially her family, as if they were in a play.
-Kennedy used these images as mixtures of the characters in her plays.
+Hawkins used these images as mixtures of the characters in her plays.

 This Obie Award winning play would go on to launch her career as a playwright.
 Kennedy's unique style of writing has greatly influenced different aspects of the theater.
 She created her own dramatic vision in which she used various theatrical devices such as masks, nontraditional music, characters being played by more that one actor, and the transformation of one character into another.
 Her writing is unique and has been described as vivid and imaginative.
 The reader or actor can sense that Kennedy enjoys what she is doing.
 Kennedy has the ability to entwine many different influences into her works; because of this, her writings reflect a synthesis of artistry and craft.

-In 1962, she joined Edward Albee's Playwrights' Workshop beginning over a 30-year career in theater that continues to this day.
+In 1962, she joined Edward Albee's Playwrights' Workshop beginning over a 30-year career in theater.
 Kennedy has been a lecturer at Yale and the University of California at Berkeley, and has taught playwriting at Princeton and Brown.
 She has received Guggenheim Fellowships, NEA, and Rockefeller Foundation Grants.
 In 1992, the mayor of Cleveland declared March 7 to be Adrienne Kennedy Day.
 Also in 1992, the Great Lakes Theatre Company organized a month-long celebration of her work.

 That same year, she wrote The Ohio State Murders, first produced in Cleveland.
 A few years later, the Signature Theatre Company selected her as its playwright of the fall season and produced seven of her plays.
-Kennedy’s latest play is "Oedipus Rex 2001," produced by the Hartford Stage.
+Kennedy’s play "Oedipus Rex 2001," produced by the Hartford Stage.
+Other 21st century plays by Kennedy include Mom, How Did You Meet the Beatles? (with son Adam Kennedy), 2008 and He Brought Her Heart Back in a Box, 2018.
+Her poem "Forget", 2016, in New Daughters of Africa (ed.
+Margaret Busby), 2019